-Audit workflows were also optimized; the visibility that Celonis provides made it clear that prices between invoices and orders often differed.
+Audit workflows were also optimized; the visibility that Celonis process mining provides made it clear that prices between invoices and orders often differed.
 The result: extra manual effort in auditing.
-With the help of audit tolerances and targeted, automatic updates of price master data using RPA, up to several thousand manual steps were avoided.
+With the help of audit thresholds and targeted, automatic updates of price master data using RPA, up to several thousand manual steps were avoided.

 In their Accounts Payable department, DRÄXLMAIER Group works with SAP and Vendor Invoice Management (VIM), an SAP add-on for Accounts Payable.
 “We used Celonis to take a detailed look at how our invoices are processed worldwide, with the ultimate goal being to improve our working capital,” explains Moisl.